apache/parquet-format/PageIndex.md

   - under the License.
   -->

-# Parquet page index: Layout to Support Page Skipping
+# Parquet Page Index: Layout to Support Page Skipping

 In Parquet, a *page index* is optional metadata for a ColumnChunk, containing statistics for DataPages that can be used